27 October 2025

 Agentic AI isn’t plug-and-play.
 It requires three foundational elements:

-Conduct a data readiness audit.
+Clean, Accessible Data: Conduct a data readiness audit.
 Can your systems provide real-time, accurate information?
-Are data silos preventing agents from accessing critical context?
-Poor data quality doesn't just limit performance, it compounds errors at scale.

-Agents need secure API access to your CRM, ERP, HR systems, and knowledge bases.
-Without seamless integration, agents operate in isolation, unable to retrieve information or execute actions across your organisation.
+System Interoperability: Agents need secure API access to your CRM, ERP, HR systems, and knowledge bases.

-Technology alone doesn't drive adoption, people do.
-Invest in upskilling teams to work alongside AI agents, not fear displacement.
-Leadership must clearly articulate the vision: agents augment human capability, freeing employees for higher-value strategic work.
-Expect resistance and address it transparently.
+Organisational Readiness: Technology alone doesn’t drive adoption, people do.
+Invest in upskilling teams to work alongside AI agents.

 3. Pilot Before You Scale